 In the last decade, this perception has shifted entirely.
 We’re now working with a wider variety of client, who are understanding the worth of hiring an expert to help them express their identity.
 And not to mention the evolution of Virtual Styling and the borderless opportunities that now exist for stylists.
-We dedicated a whole article on “How to Become a Virtual Stylist.”
+It’s certainly on the rise and we have dedicated a whole article on “How to Become a Virtual Stylist.”

 What are your top three tips for aspiring stylists?

-1. The fashion industry is so big and exciting and vast.
+1. The fashion industry is so big, exciting and vast.
 There are so many opportunities developing that will exist tomorrow, that don’t exist today.
 So get in amongst it, that’s really important.
-Don’t get caught up thinking the fashion industry is too competitive – it is competitive, but we are in an industry full of innovation and exciting opportunities.
+Don’t get caught up in thinking the fashion industry is too competitive – it is competitive, but we are in an industry full of innovation and exciting opportunities.